 Overview

-The two year home residency requirement, hereafter referred to as 212(e), requires some J-1 students to return to their home country or country of residence for a minimum of two years.
+The 212(e) two-year home residency requirement requires some J-1 students to return to their home country or country of residence for a minimum of two years before being eligible for certain other immigration statuses in the United States.

 Subject to 212(e)